Skip to Content

 By the way, if you’re interested in How To Defrost Frozen Milk, check out my article on that.

 In a medium heavy-bottomed saucepan, combine the milk and sugar over medium heat, stirring until the sugar is completely dissolved.
-There is a way to simply simmer milk and sugar together over low heat.
+There is a way to simmer milk and sugar together over low heat simply.
 As an alternative, simmer 2 cups almond milk until the liquid volume is reduced to 1 cup.
-2 cups almond milk adds consistency and sweetness; however, the flavor and texture of the final dish using almond milk will not be as rich.
+2 cups almond milk adds consistency and sweetness; however, the flavour and texture of the final dish using almond milk will not be as rich.

 To learn about Can You Burn Coffee, check out my article where I cover everything you need to know.